drcongo/puppet-devbox/README.md

+Forked from fvdb/puppet-devbox

+Added

-Added pear as a submodule from https://github.com/rafaelfelix/puppet-pear Added MongoDB as a submodule from https://github.com/puppetlabs/puppetlabs-mongodb Added apt as a submodule from https://github.com/puppetlabs/puppetlabs-apt Added stdlib as a submodule from https://github.com/puppetlabs/puppetlabs-stdlib
+* Added pear as a submodule from https://github.com/rafaelfelix/puppet-pear
+* Added MongoDB as a submodule from https://github.com/puppetlabs/puppetlabs-mongodb
+* Added apt as a submodule from https://github.com/puppetlabs/puppetlabs-apt
+* Added stdlib as a submodule from https://github.com/puppetlabs/puppetlabs-stdlib

 Installed via pecl / pear

 * mongo
 * memcache